team-eternity/eternity/docs/readme.txt

     this feature, due to how they were designed.

+- Sound improvements -

+  * Added support for stereo WAVs (8 and 16 bit).
+Additionally relax WAV loading, so that WAVs with incorret chunk size will successfully load.

+  * Made midiproc shut down if Eternity isn't running.

+  * Added console command "s_stopmusic" as well as the alias "stopmus".

+  * Made it so if Eternity sets its Windows mixer volume it will not use the volume it was set to during its runtime.

+  * Fixed replacing music when both tracks have a length of 4 (after the "D_").
+    Thanks to JadingTsunami for the code fix and esselfortium for reporting the bug with a minimum failing case.

 - Control and user experience improvements -

   * Now if an action is bound to more than one key, and two of the keys are being pressed, releasing just one of them will not stop the action.
 You need to release all of them.

+  * Added turning sensitivity for joysticks.

   * You can now use level lump names with -warp at the command line.